The Thermal comfort section of BASIX aims to:

 To complete the Thermal comfort section of BASIX, you will need to select one of the following methods:

 - Do-It-Yourself (DIY) method - simplified assessment for single dwelling houses that use common construction materials and methods

 - Simulation method - detailed assessment that uses National House Energy Rating Scheme (NatHERS) accredited software, and can simulate a larger range of construction methods and materials, more complex designs and multi-dwelling developments such as townhouses and apartments.

-While the DIY and Simulation method are broadly equivalent across a large sample of dwellings, design and compliance outcomes are likely to be different.
+The DIY and Simulation method are broadly equivalent across a large sample of dwellings.
+However, design and compliance outcomes are likely to be different.
 This is because the DIY method estimates the heating and cooling loads, whereas the Simulation method calculates the loads using thermal simulation software.